puffyCid/artemis-api/artemis-docs/docs/Contributing/building.md

 :::warning

-Unsigned 3rd party binaries are not supported or recommended to be run on ESXi appliances.
+Unsigned 3rd party binaries are discouraged on ESXi appliances.

-[UAC](https://github.com/tclahr/uac) is recommended if want to collect data without using a 3rd party binary
+[UAC](https://github.com/tclahr/uac) is recommended if you want to collect data without using a 3rd party binary.

 :::